 He listed the qualities-curiosity, perseverance, respect-that he admired in his students.
-3-Em dash (-) Use the 3-em dash to show that an entire name or word has been omitted.
+3-Em dash (-) Use the 3-em dash to show that an entire name or word has been omitted (usually in a reference list).
 Use the 3-em dash in a bibliography to replace the full names of an author when the entry before is by the same author.
 En dash (-) Use the en dash as an alternative to the word through or to with dates, times, and days of the week in text.
 Examples:

-Monday-Friday (not from Monday-Friday) pages 224-228 8:30 a.m.-3:00 p.m. \$13-\$20 per hour 2007-2017 Use and when the word between comes before the first word.
-Example:
+Monday-Friday (not from Monday-Friday) pages 224-228 8:30 a.m.-3:00 p.m. \$13-\$20 per hour 2007-2017 Ellipsis (...)

-Between 2000 and 2016; NOT between 2000-2016 Ellipsis (...)
 Use an ellipsis to indicate the deletion of one or more words in condensing quotes, texts, and documents.
 Be especially careful to avoid deletions that would distort the meaning.
 Leave one regular space on both sides of an ellipsis.
 Example: I ... tried to do what was best.
 When an ellipsis is used after the end of a sentence to indicate deleted material, use a period, followed by a space and then the ellipsis.
-Example: From President Nixon's resignation speech: "In all the decisions I have made in my public life, I have always tried to do what was best for the nation. ..."
+Example: From President Nixon's resignation speech: "In all the decisions I have made in my public life, I have always tried to do what was best for the nation..."
 When deleting words from the end of a sentence, add the space and the ellipsis, followed by a period.
-Example: However, it has become evident to me that I no longer have a strong enough political base ...."
-Note: Keystroke for ellipsis on the PC: Hold down Alt key and press 0133 on number pad.
+Example: However, it has become evident to me that I no longer have a strong enough political base" Note: Keystroke for ellipsis on the PC: Hold down Alt key and press 0133 on number pad.
 Keystroke for ellipsis on the Mac: Hold down option key and press; key.
 Exclamation (!)
 Use the exclamation point to mark surprise, admiration, or other strong emotion.
-Examples:

 How breathtakingly beautiful!